 - 2 teaspoon Worcesterchire sauce

 - 2 tablespoon from Au Jus or Demi Glace gravy mix package (or brown gravy package)

 - 4 cup fresh baby spinach (optional)

 - PREPARE THE VEGETABLES: Shortcut method: Peel carrots and cut into large chunks.
 Cut celery and onion into large chunks.
 Place carrots, celery and onions in food processor.
 Pulse a few times until vegetables are chopped into small pieces.
 Alternatively, dice carrots, celery and onions with a knife.

 - SAUTE BEEF AND VEGETABLES: Heat oil on medium high in a large heavy-bottomed pot.
 Sprinkle beef with salt and pepper and brown it on both sides.
 Remove from pot and cut into bite size pieces.
 Add another teaspoon of oil if necessary.
 Add vegetables and saute for 5-7 minutes.
 Add garlic and saute a minute more.

 - ASSEMBLE THE SOUP: Add chicken and beef broth, water, thyme, barley, Worcesterchire and 2 tablespoons from the gravy base package.
 Stir, cover and bring to a boil.
 Lower heat and simmer the soup for an hour.

 - FINISH THE SOUP: Add baby spinach (if using) and stir until wilted, about 1 minute.
 Taste and adjust seasonings, adding salt and pepper if needed or a bit more soup base from the package to achieve the thickness and depth of flavor desired.
 Serve immediately with lots of bread for dipping.

 I’ve been making versions of this recipe for years by eye.
-To get proportions right, I loosely adapted my recipe from Best Beef Barley Soup.
+To get the proportions down pat, I loosely adapted my recipe from Best Beef Barley Soup.